-Despite a lack of targeted investigations, pluri-hop questions are commonly asked in many scenarios, most prominently from recurring report data - medical records, financial reports, compliance reports, etc. - see Table \ref{tab:pluri-hop-examples} for a list of examples.
-Such data poses a challenge to RAG systems due to a large presence of distractor documents - documents that, given a question, are irrelevant but semantically similar to relevant documents, thus "distracting" the RAG system; an example would be John Doe's X-Ray report when asking about Jane Doe's X-Ray diagnosis.
+Despite a lack of targeted investigations, pluri-hop questions are widespread, especially when handling recurring report data - medical records, financial reports, compliance reports, etc. - see Table \ref{tab:pluri-hop-examples} for a list of examples.
+Such data poses a challenge to RAG systems due to a large presence of distractor documents - documents that, given a question, are irrelevant but semantically similar to relevant documents, thus "distracting" the RAG system.
 Therefore, in this work, we seek to answer the following question: \textbf{How does one answer pluri-hop questions about highly repetitive data (such as data from recurring reports) in a scalable way?}

 To highlight the difficulties of answering pluri-hop questions, we introduce \textbf{PluriHopWIND}, a diagnostic multilingual dataset of 48 questions constructed from 191 real-world wind industry technical reports in German and English.
 Crucially, many benchmark questions require consulting evidence spanning more than the context window of state-of-the-art LLMs.
 The dataset also emphasizes distractor density, with large amounts of semantically similar but irrelevant material, closely mirroring practical QA challenges in recurring report corpora. \textbf{We show that current approaches struggle to answer pluri-hop questions, reaching at most 40\% statement-wise F1 score.}